BenLangmead/bowtie/MANUAL.markdown

 5. Read sequence (reverse-complemented if orientation is `-`).

-    If the read was in colorspace, then the sequence shown in this column is the sequence of *decoded nucleotides*, not the original colors.
-See the [Colorspace alignment] section for details about decoding.
-To display colors instead, use the [`--col-cseq`] option.

 6. ASCII-encoded read qualities (reversed if orientation is `-`).
 The encoded quality values are on the Phred scale and the encoding is ASCII-offset by 33 (ASCII char `!`).

-    If the read was in colorspace, then the qualities shown in this column are the *decoded qualities*, not the original qualities.
-    See the [Colorspace alignment] section for details about decoding.
-    To display colors instead, use the [`--col-cqual`] option.

 7. If [`-M`] was specified and the prescribed ceiling was exceeded for this read, this column contains the value of the ceiling,